 Address 0x00000000–0x00000007 stands for the main stack pointer (MSP) and the reset vector.
 To fetch the values from these addresses using the CPU, you need to set the CPUSS_NO_RST_OVR bit (bit number 27) in the CPUSS_SYSREQ (address: 0x40000004) register.

 To implement this in PSoC Creator, you need to append the statement

 CY_CPUSS_CONFIG_REG |= 0;

 in the Cm0start.c file as shown in Figure 2.
 After completing step 2, you will be able to read the values from all the flash locations.

 Figure 2.
 Moving the MSP and Reset Vector to Flash

-For more information please see Section 5.10, “Exception - Initialization and Configuration” in the PSoC 4 Architecture TRM.
+For more information, see Section 5.10, “Exception - Initialization and Configuration” in the PSoC 4 Architecture TRM.
 You can also read more about CPUSS_CONFIG and CPUSS_SYSREQ registers in Section 4, “CPUSS Registers” of the PSoC 4 Registers TRM.

-Please note that the above modifications only apply to PSoC 4 projects.
+Note that these above modifications only apply to PSoC 4 projects.
 This issue does not apply to PSoC 5LP (Cortex-M3 core).